 Distributed Ledger Technologies

-Distributed Ledger Technology (DLT) is a revolutionary solution first proposed in 2009 in which blockchain is based.
-It is a key for the development of new financial applications like electronic currencies and the implementation of fully distributed databases which can decentralise data storage and management.
-This enables the redesign of an Internet which is less conducive to the centralisation of data in a few proprietary platforms.
+Distributed Ledger Technology (DLT), in which blockchain is based, is a revolutionary solution first proposed in 2009.
+It is key for the development of new financial applications like electronic currencies and the implementation of fully distributed databases which can decentralise data storage and management.
+This could enable the redesign of an Internet which is less conducive to the centralisation of data in a few proprietary platforms.